starwing/lua-protobuf/README.md

 | `pb.state()`                   | `pb.State`      | retrieve current pb state                         |
 | `pb.state(newstate \| nil)`    | `pb.State`      | set new pb state and retrieve the old one         |

-#### Scheme file loading
+#### Schema loading

-`pb.load()` accepts the schema binary data directly, and `pb.loadfile()` reads data from file. they returns a boolean indicates the result of loading, success or failure, and a offset reading in schema so far that is useful to figure out the reason of failure.
+`pb.load()` accepts the schema binary data and returns a boolean indicates the result of loading, success or failure, and a offset reading in schema so far that is useful to figure out the reason of failure.

 #### Type Information